Structure of the Book

 The dating and chronology of several stories in Sefer Shemot is disputed:

-- Duration of the Egyptian Exile – Commentators disagree regarding the length of Israel's stay in Egypt with opinions ranging from 210 to 430 years.
-The disagreement relates to the apparent contradictions between explicit verses which speak of 400 or 430 years and others which speak of just four generations.
+- Duration of the Egyptian Exile – Commentators disagree regarding the length of Israel's stay in Egypt, with opinions ranging from 210 to 430 years.
+The disagreement relates to the apparent contradictions between verses which speak of 400 or 430 years and others which speak of just four generations.

-- Chronology – Shemot 18 – Sources disagree regarding the timing of almost every event in Shemot 18, from Yitro's arrival in Sinai, to his advice to Moshe and the implementation of that advice.
+- Chronology – Shemot 18 – Sources disagree regarding the timing of almost every event in Shemot 18, including Yitro's arrival in Sinai, his advice to Moshe, the implementation of that advice, and Yitro's departure.
 Some ramifications of the different approaches include whether or not Moshe's children participated in the Revelation at Sinai, the dating of the Decalogue, Yitro's motivations and religious identity, and which commandments were given at Marah.

-- Building the Tabernacle – While the commands to build the Mishkan are elaborated upon in Parshiot Terumah and Tezaveh, before the Sin of the Golden Calf, they are only implemented afterwards.
-Commentators, thus, disagree regarding the chronology of the building enterprise with some taking the verses at face value and others positing achronology.
+- Building the Tabernacle – While the commands to build the Mishkan are elaborated upon in Parshiyot Terumah and Tezaveh, before the Sin of the Golden Calf, they are implemented only afterwards.
+As a result, commentators disagree regarding when the command was given, with some taking the verses at face value and others positing achronology.
 The difference of opinion impacts greatly on how one understands the Purpose of the Mishkan.

 - Selection of the Priests and Levites – Parashat Tetzaveh opens with the directive to consecrate Aharon and his sons, suggesting that they were selected to serve as priests before the Sin of the Golden Calf.
 However, Devarim 10:8 suggests that both the Priests and Levites were chosen only in the aftermath of the sin.
 How are these verses to be reconciled?
 When were each of the Levites and Priests chosen, and what does this suggest about why they specifically were selected for these tasks?